pburgeson/velocity/Workshop/README.md

 # Workshop
 I do not currently have the space to build an aircraft.
 A specialized workshop will be constructed for this project.
 Design documents will be kept here.

-This may be an expansion of the current 12' x 12' workshop
+# Aircraft Component Size:
+* Fuselage - 15' 6" x 18' 8"
+* Wing - 14' 0" x 7' 10"
+* Conard - 6' 5" x 1' 9"

+# Expected Size
+Minimum footprint size would be 20' x 24'.
+This would have to allow for the fuselage + 2' all around for walking room.
+Wings and canards have a smaller footprint than the fuelage.
+This estimate includes the engine and prop mounted to the fuselage.

 # Requirements
 * Adequate space for access to all sides of each individual major piece of the aircraft: